DIAGNijmegen/website-content/content/pages/highlights/defense-maschenka-balkenhol.md

 title: PhD defense Maschenka Balkenhol
 date: 2020-07-30
 description: Maschenka Balkenhol will defend her thesis titled 'Tissue-based biomarker assessment for predicting prognosis of triple negative breast cancer: the additional value of artifical intelligence' on the 15th of September at 12.30.
-Her defense can be followed via live stream.
+Her defense can be followed via a live stream.
 picture: news/defense_maschenka_balkenhol.jpg
-groups: pathology
+groups: pathology, diag

 [member/maschenka-balkenhol] will defend her thesis with the title: 'Tissue-based biomarker assessment for predicting prognosis of triple negative breast cancer: the additional value of artifical intelligence' on the 15th of September at 12.30.
 The defense can be followed via <a href="https://www.ru.nl/aula/livestream">livestream</a> using Google Chrome.